 The vegan alternatives mentioned above are great for anyone looking to reduce or cut out allergens such as eggs, gluten, dairy, meat and more from their diet.
 There is simply no good reason to keep consuming these foods when there are many plant-based alternatives to milk, cheese, meat, mayonnaise, butter, and yogurts that are good to your palate while offering the same health benefits, without the health risks.

 You don’t need to sacrifice your favourite dishes when deciding to eat vegan foods.
-Explore more options in some vegan restaurants in Dubai and Abu Dhabi, or try out some of Circle Café’s vegan dishes
+Explore more options in some vegan restaurants in Dubai, Abu Dhabi or Saudi, or try out some of Circle Café’s vegan dishes

 .
 We serve delicious vegan food in Dubai and Abu Dhabi – order online